RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 $y \equiv g^x \bmod p$

-$y, p$ & $g$ are known.
+$y, p$ and $g$ are known.
 The discrete log problem here is to find $x$

 **Reduce the DLP in the field into the DLPs in the prime power order subgroups**

-The multiplicative operation of $\mathbb F(p)$ excludes the $0$ element & hence it's order is one less than the order of the field.
+The multiplicative operation of $\mathbb F(p)$ excludes the $0$ element & hence its order is one less than the order of the field.
 So the order is $p-1$.
 Any composite number can be expressed as the product of prime powers.

 Order = $p-1=p_1^{n_1}.p_2^{n_2}.p_3^{n_3}...$